Why Erdogan's spat with Europe is significant

 For Rutte that was a red line: "we stopped talks ... when the Turkish Foreign Secretary started threatening us with sanctions."
 That's when Cavusolglu was denied permission to land at Rotterdam airport.

 Hours later, undaunted, another of Erdogan's ministers tried to make it to Rotterdam to give a speech.
-Families Minister Fatma Betul Sayan Kayafrom drove in from Germany but was later escorted back to the border by Dutch police.
+Families Minister Fatma Betul Sayan Kaya drove in from Germany but was later escorted back to the border by Dutch police.

 Populist nationalist Geert Wilders, who campaigns on an anti-Muslim agenda, has been neck and neck with Rutte's People's Party for Freedom and Democracy.
 Over the weekend, he sought to gain advantage from the discord, tweeting to the Families Minister to "go away and never come back" and to "take all your Turkish fans from The Netherlands with you please."